marekjm/viuavm/CONTRIBUTING.markdown

 Testing is regularly performed only on Linux.
 Compilation on on various BSD distributions should also work.
-Compilation on other operating systems is not tested, but contributors with access to Microsoft, Apple, or other exotic operating systems are welcome to try and compile the code, to see if it runs.
+Compilation on other operating systems is not tested, but contributors with access to Microsoft, Apple, or other exotic operating systems are welcome to try and compile the code to see if it runs.

 ### Typical "from clone to first run"